dominic-source/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Project 16 - print the 3 lines after finding lines containing the patter 'root' Project 17 - print the lines that do not have the pattern 'bin' Project 18 - Print only letters
-Project 19 - Replace letters in a line
+Project 19 - Replace letters in a input
-Project 20 -
+Project 20 - delete letters from an input
 Project 21 -
 Project 22 -
 Project 23 -